vic4key/non-window-app-tray/README.md

-# 🚀 No-Window App Tray Boilerplate
+# 🚀 Non-Window Application with System Tray

-A python template for a non-window application with a system tray.
+A python boilerplate for a non-window application with a system tray.
 It helps you easily and quickly create applications that run in the background. 🚀

 ## ✨ Features
 - 🖥️ Support system tray menu
 - 🔄 Easy to extend background logic in `main.py`
 - ⚙️ Flexible configuration via `.env`

+## License
+- 🪪 Released under the [MIT](LICENSE) license
+- ©️ Copyright © Vic P. & Vibe Coding ❤️

 ## 📦 Installation
 1. 🐍 Install Python 3